 It may not seem like it’s worth getting an Oyster Card anymore as it works in the same was as a contactless card, however, if you have a railcard, you can apply this to your Oyster Card and get 1/3 off of your tube journeys in the same way that you can with your train journeys.

 The Roehampton Shuttle Bus is a free bus service which will run between Hammersmith Bridge (south, at Lonsdale Road) and Roehampton Lane, Danebury Avenue, stopping just near the entrance to Whitelands.
 The first two services in the morning and last two in the early evening will extend to and from Putney Bus Garage, heading along Putney High Street and past Putney Pier, via Hammersmith Bridge.
 The new service will offer stops at Barnes Village.

-Simply hop on and show you student/staff card – it couldn’t be any easier!
-The bus will run from from Monday 16 September and you can find the full bus timetable here.
+Simply hop on and show your student/staff card – it couldn’t be any easier!
+The bus will run from Monday 16 September and you can find the full bus timetable and route here.